forestgrape/people_interactions/conflicts/military.md

    * *Counter Fire:* Detect & hit units firing.
 * *Useable from Fortified Positions/fixed Installation.* Matching between equipment and fortification type helps, also when the fortifications have communication and surveillance tools.

-#### Solutions for Movement while Enemy Exposed
-* Avoid being targeted (e.g. by short exposure and/or reduce detection for example by stealth)
-* Sustain a lot of damage (e.g. by heavy armor)
-* Ignore destruction: unmanned and disposable equipment (e.g. rockets or attack drones/loitering munition)
-* Avoid movement: Long range which avoids/reduces the movement necessary.
-For example artillery/rocket launchers themselves do not have to move much, though the rockets/bullets have to move in open field.
-* Reduce exposure: For example by moving in terrain which provides cover or moving underground/water.
-* Combined protections: While most mobile equipment (such as airplanes or self propelled artillery on fast vehicles) can be used for offense.
-For optimal offense, often some additional protection is added such as stealth or armor.

-### Classifying into Offensive and Defensive
-> in work
+#### Remark

-By the hallmarks above equipment can be classified into offensive, defensive or mixed equipment.

-The classification just gives a tendency in usage but does not restrict it:
+The hallmarks above, can be used to classify equipment into offensive, defensive or mixed equipment.
+However, the resulting classification just gives a tendency in usage but does not restrict it:
 * Offensive Equipment able to destroy fixed structures can be used for defense purposes for example to target the opponent supply routes. // Ukraine used HIMARS launched rockets in this respect effectively to defend itself in the [2022 invasion of Russia](ru_ukr_conflict.md).
 * Armored offensive equipment can be used in defense, though it usually is not a resource efficient usage.
 * When carrying out conquests, offensive equipment often needs to be protected, for this defensive or mixed equipment is needed.

-=> For offensive actions nearly always at least some offensive equipment is required and a flexible offensive force includes defensive or mixed equipment.
-For defense, defensive equipment is best suited.
+=> For offensive actions nearly always at least some offensive equipment is required but a flexible offensive force includes defensive or mixed equipment.
+For defense, defensive equipment is usually best suited.

 #### Examples of Offensive Equipment